 Isolation and identification of leuconostocs in starters is time consuming and laborious (see Billie et al., 1992) and the author has found that the use of Rogosa agar to obtain initial isolates helpful.
 Carbohydrate fermentation and identification of the lactic acid isomer are useful elements in an identification protocol.

 Str. thermophilus is the only species of this genus found in starter cultures.
 This streptococcus is classified as a thermophile growing at 45°C, and higher, and is widely used in the manufacture of yoghurt and in Mozzarella, and in some other cheeses.
 More recently, probably since the mid-1990s-it has been used widely in the manufacture of Cheddar cheese.
-It is a component, along with lactococci, in some DVI/DVS cultures where it produces acid rapidly during scalding and may confer an additional measure of bacteriophage (phage) protection.
-Its incorporation in Cheddar-cultures also has the advantage of increasing the profitability of DVI/DVS cultures and controlling retail prices.
+It is a component, along with lactococci, in some DVI / DVS cultures where it produces acid rapidly during scalding and may confer an additional measure of bacteriophage (phage) protection.
+Its incorporation in Cheddar-cultures also has the advantage of reducing the production costs of DVI/DVS cultures and controlling retail prices.
 Growth stops at around 15°C.

 Strains differ in their ability to utilise galactose.
 Use of non-galactose fermenting strains will result in high levels of this reducing sugar in products.
 Since galactose and other reducing sugars react with amino acids in the Maillard reaction it is usual to only select galactose-utilising strains to reduce the probability of undesirable colour changes occurring in heated products.